 ducation Works knows that engaging young people with the world of work and providing them with opportunities to meet professionals can have significant results in improving their life chances.
 We do this with three key programmes:

 Business Action Groups for Schools (BAGS): Currently operating in secondary schools across east London, professionals from different companies come together to form a group to support an individual school at a strategic level.

-Career Capital: Working alongside university careers teams we support undergraduate students providing them with a range of opportunities to connect with professionals in the City and Canary Wharf.
-This valuable work includes mock interviews, business mentoring, mock assessment centres and CV reviews.
+Higher Education: Working alongside university careers teams, we support students providing them with a range of opportunities to connect with professionals in the City and Canary Wharf.
+This valuable work includes mock interviews, business mentoring and CV/LinkedIn reviews.

 Mentoring Works: This programme matches students, in Year 10 and Sixth Form, to volunteer business mentors working in the City of London.
 Young people travel to their mentor’s office, where they work together to develop the knowledge and skills needed for their future education, training or careers, over a nine month programme.

 If you are interested in ELBA’s Education Programmes, contact:

 - Education Works – Autumn End of Term Report 2015

 - Education Works – Summer End of Term Report 2015

 - Business Action Groups for Schools – Summer term report 2014